titusfortner/bidi_examples/java/README.md

 1. `addRequestHandler()` returns a `Registration` instance instead of just an id that has:
     * `remove()`
-    * `isComplete()`
     * `getResult()`
+    * `isComplete()` (maybe?)
-    * `dispose()`
+    * `dispose()` (maybe?)

-2. Overload `addRequestHandler()` with these parameter signatures:
+2. Overload `addRequestHandler()` with these 2 parameter signatures:
     ```java
-    public Registration addRequestHandler(Consumer<HttpRequest> handler);
+    public Registration addRequestHandler(ObserveOptions options, Consumer<ObservedRequest> handler);
-    public Registration addRequestHandler(List<UrlPattern> filters, UnaryOperator<RequestRoute> handler);
+    public Registration addRequestHandler(RequestInterceptOptions options, Consumer<PausedRequset> handler);
     ```
-    * `Consumer` does not allow a return value and is only for observation
+    * `Consumer` means no return values, everything is from side effects.
-    * `UnaryOperator` requires users to explicitly call a method on request route to return a `RequestRoute` instance
-    * BiDi filters are only supported for Interception, so this is an easy way to disambiguate the overloads
-    * Any client-side filtering can be done inside the function body

-3. Multiple handlers are managed LIFO (Last In First Out), similar to Playwright
-    * Interceptors are evaluated in reverse registration order (newest first).
-    * `RequestRoute` methods manages how the requests terminates or continues

-4. `RequestRoute` manages how individual requests are routed, this is also what playwright does; the request is stored in the route and the user must pick which action to return where

-5. `RequestRoute` Methods:
-    * `fail()` same as playwright `abort()` but matches bidi spec "failRequest"
-    * `respond()` same as playwright `fulfill()` but matches bidi spec "provideResponse"
-    * `next()` same as playwright `fallback()`, the bidi "continueRequest" will be an implementation detail of this
-    * `complete()` - this will remove the handler from bidi handlers list entirely and store the request for retrieval
-    * `continueRequest()` - (optional); it's the original playwright behavior that will skip other handlers and call the bidi "continueRequest" immediately
-    * default: returning without calling any of those methods is the same as calling `next()` with the original request

-6. The `complete()` implementation is tricky.
-The idea is for when you need the first matching of a thing and after that you don't need to keep looking.
-So `RequestRoute` stores the instance of the `Registration` managing the handler, has it remove() itself in whatever atomic/idempotent way, then store the request as the result in the `Registration` instance
+    * ObserveOptions should work for Requests and Responses, just contains collectRequestBody
+    * RequestInterceptOptions: collectRequestBody, urlPatterns, likely eventually will include timeouts, audit settings, priorities, etc
+    * ObservedRequest - a read-only wrapper of the HttpRequest object
+    * PausedRequest - a wrapper of HttpRequest object that delegates to HttpRequest class as necessary, but has additional methods change and record state for the Dispatcher code

+3. The Dispatcher code (however implemented) iterates over the intercept handlers (LIFO), before each handler it collects the body if the options for that handler says to do so, after the handler runs, it checks for terminal state, to exit, else continue iterating over intercept handlers after last intercept handler with no terminal conditions, calls continueRequest, then iterates over observers

+4. `complete()` is called if the purpose of the handler was to find a specific matching request.
+So the first match calls complete() and the handler is now completely unnecessary.
+The Dispatch code will check for it as a terminal state and update the Registration instance with the result, and have it remove() itself in whatever atomic/idempotent way,

-7. Examples are mostly one-liners:
+5. Examples are mostly one-liners:
     ```java
     Network nw = driver.network();
-    nw.addRequestHandler(filter, route -> route.next(route.request().removeHeader("upgrade-insecure-requests")));
-    nw.addRequestHandler(filter, route -> route.next(route.request().setMethod("HEAD"));
-    nw.addRequestHandler(filter, route -> route.fail());
+    RequestInterceptOptions options = RequestInterceptOptions.createDefaultOptions();
     ```
+    nw.addRequestHandler(options, req -> req.removeHeader("upgrade-insecure-requests"));
+    nw.addRequestHandler(options, req -> req.setMethod("HEAD"));
+    nw.addRequestHandler(options, req -> req.fail());
+    ```

-8. Waiting and Returning values
+6. Waiting and Returning values
     ```java
     Registration registration = driver
             .network()
+            .addRequestHandler(RequestInterceptOptions.createDefaultOptions(),
-            .addRequestHandler(UrlPattern.ALL, route -> {
+                              req -> {
-              if (route.request().resourceType() == ResourceType.IMAGE) {
+                                  if (req.resourceType() == ResourceType.IMAGE) {
-                return route.complete();
-              }
-              return;
-            });
+                                    req.complete();
+                                  }});
     driver.get("https://selenium.dev");
     HttpRequest request = wait.until(() -> registration.getResult());
     ```

-   This is "more selenium" by allowing the use of existing waits and existing handler signatures, but much more verbose than the equivalent playwright:
+   This is the equivalent code in Playwright, which is obviously more succinct:
    ```java
     Request request =
         page.waitForRequest(